hermawan22/learn-microfrontend/README.md

 Under development

-- For unit test : just go inside of each project then type 'npm run test'
+- For unit test : just go inside of each project then type `npm run test`

 `in the future we need integration test`